coq/coq/doc/sphinx/language/core/definitions.rst

 Top-level definitions
 ---------------------

-Definitions extend the environment with associations of names to terms.
+Definitions extend the global environment with associations of names to terms.
 A definition can be seen as a way to give a meaning to a name or as a way to abbreviate a term.
 In any case, the name can later be replaced at any time by its definition.